Ramzi-dev611/Collaborative-Editor/ReadMe.txt

 - has a 2 uneditable textareas to receive messages

 // Question2
-functionality stays the same (Class send.SendProcess, recieve.ReceiveProcess) adding a Document Listener to the fields where the users can type what they want to send the button room when clicked for a second time transform the textarea to uneditable
+functionality stays the same (Class SendProcess, recieve.ReceiveProcess) adding a Document Listener to the fields where the users can type what they want to send the button room when clicked for a second time transform the textarea to uneditable